Singapore — 10 min

 Ever-changing regulations and rule amendments.

-Before you hire staff in a new market, you must be sure to stay compliant throughout the entire payroll process.
+Before you hire staff in a new market, make sure to stay compliant throughout the entire payroll process.
 Understanding these responsibilities is the first step toward successful international hiring.

 Public holidays.
 When you hire in multiple places, you are expected to provide a variety of public holidays to team members.
 Your global payroll provider can help you track these days for your distributed team.